datastax/spark-cassandra-connector/doc/FAQ.md

 not been split into a enough tasks to be well parallelized on your cluster.
 The number of Spark partitions(tasks) created is directly controlled by the setting `spark.cassandra.input.split.size_in_mb`.
-This number reflects the approximate number of live Cassandra Partitions in a given Spark partition.
+This number reflects the approximate amount of Cassandra Data in any given Spark partition.
-To increase the number of Spark Partitions decrease this number from the default (100k) to one that will sufficiently break up your C* token range.
+To increase the number of Spark Partitions decrease this number from the default (64mb) to one that will sufficiently break up your C* token range.
 This can also be adjusted on a per cassandraTable basis with the function `withReadConf` and specifying a new `ReadConf` object.